3 Mistakes That Make Your Protein Shakes Unhealthy

 Casein protein is another no-go.
 While it absorbs more slowly than whey, it comes with all of dairy’s potential reactivity.
 One study found casein peptides behave very similarly to gluten: They can react with opiate receptors in the brain, mimicking druglike effects.

-Soy — usually found in protein powders as cheap soy isolate — also gets the thumbs down.
-Among its problems, Dr. Amy Shah says soy can adversely affect your thyroid and potentially contribute to breast cancer.
+Soy—usually found in protein powders as cheap soy isolate—also gets the thumbs down.
+Among its problems, Dr. Amy Shah says soy can adversely affect your thyroid.
 Plus, most soy is genetically modified (GMO).

 3. Buying powders with unhealthy ingredients.